ebi-ait/ingest-archiver/README.md

 `bsub 'singularity run -B /nfs/production/hca:/data docker://quay.io/humancellatlas/ingest-file-archiver -d=/data -f=/data/FILE_UPLOAD_INFO.json -l=https://explore.api.aai.ebi.ac.uk/auth -p=<ebi-aap-password> -u=hca-ingest'`

 This will now take a very long time to run if you have a large dataset where data needs format conversion.
 The job may also remain in pending if the cluster is busy.
-You can whether you're job is running in the cluster with the command
+You can check whether your job is running in the cluster with the command

 `bjobs -W`